annedorko/highlight/README.md

 1. Clone this repo into a clean project folder.
 2. Install NPM packages.
 3. Generate the site in the console using `python site.py`

+Run `python site.py server` and navigate to [localhost:4242](http://localhost:4242) to preview your site live.